Infisical/infisical/README.md

 Infisical is simple, E2EE, and (soon to be) complete.

-According to one [report](https://www.ekransystem.com/en/blog/secrets-management) in 2021, only 10% of organizations use secret management solutions despite all using digital secrets to some extent.
+According to a [report](https://www.ekransystem.com/en/blog/secrets-management) in 2019, only 10% of organizations use secret management solutions despite all using digital secrets to some extent.

 We're on a mission to make secret management more accessible to everyone — that means building for developers, not just security teams.